-Be it leather couches, clothes, or car leather seats; leather adds a touch of luxury to everything.
+Be it leather couches at home, clothes, or car leather seats; leather adds a touch of luxury to everything.
 And although modern leather items are covered with a stain-resistant, protective coating, a spilled drink or oil mark can lead to an unsightly stain.

-The best way of cleaning stains from leather is by attending them immediately.
+The best cleaning process for removing stains from leather is by attending them immediately.
 Read on to know more about the same.

 How Professional cleaner Unfinished Aniline-Dyed Leather

 Aniline leather is a soft type of leather that soaks stains and dust easily.
 Since it contains no pigmented surface coating, sitting at your home, it can catch a stain quicker and needs to be cleaned regularly.

 Here’s how you can remove dry dirt and stains from unfinished aniline-dyed leather.

-- Use a tampico brush to clean into the leather fibres and loosen the dirt.
+- Using a tampico brush to clean into the leather fibres and loosen the dirt is advisable.
 Deep clean is required since the dust settles deep inside the leather.

-- Then, wipe off the surface with a clean, microfibre cloth.
+- Then, wipe off the stain area with a clean, microfibre cloth.